awsdocs/aws-doc-sdk-examples/python/example_code/sts/sts_temporary_credentials/README.md

 ##### Usage

-* Acquires temporary credentials from AWS Security Token Service (STS) that can be used to assume a role with limited permissions.
+* Acquires temporary credentials from AWS STS that can be used to assume a role with limited permissions.
 * Uses the temporary credentials to request a sign-in token from the AWS federation endpoint.
 * Builds a URL that can be used in a browser to gain direct access to the AWS